carecoach-dev/soteria-frontend-visca-dev/README.md

 >
 > Then click on Open Port button and get the URL for port `3000`, it should be something like this (make sure to remove trailing slash): `http://ip172-18-0-76-abcdef123456-3000.direct.labs.play-with-docker.com`

-We strive to keep CapRover code base consistent.
+We strive to keep Soteria code base consistent.
 This will ensure a high level of consistency and lower maintenance load.

 ### Available Scripts